 Moze is the Gunner, a Soldier Class.
 If you like to shoot non-stop and blow stuff up Moze is the character for you.
 She has a giant Mech which you can equip with various weaponry.

 FL4K is the Beastmaster, a hunter class.
 If you like hunting and pets then FL4K is the character for you.
-FL4K has 3 pets at their side at all times.
-Additionally, FL4K can Cloak, send out flying monsters, and supercharge on of their pets.
+FL4K has 1 of 3 pets at their side at all times.
+Additionally, FL4K can Cloak, send out flying monsters, and supercharge one of their pets.